How can we become better at caring for creation and improving our lives and the lives of others through healthy, eco-friendly and sustainable living?

 We are all different: what matters is that you take the first step.
 So choose a change to make – be gentle on yourself and realistic – but challenge yourself too!

 One first action could be to calculate your carbon footprint.
 Use Climate Stewards’ carbon footprint calculator and consider one (or two) of the tips on how you can reduce your footprint.
-For Lent 2022, Climate Stewards have a special challenge to help you reduce your carbon footprint.
-Find out more about their challenge here.

 And finally, we say… enjoy creation!
 We’ve made a list of ways to enjoy nature here.